Map of Stories

 The stories we have gathered and placed on our map take multiple shapes and forms.

-Some are ancient folk tales that have been handed down from own teller to another (and, indeed, if you look closely enough you’ll find the same story popping up here and there in different guises).
+Some stories are ancient folk tales that have been handed down from one teller to another (and, indeed, if you look closely enough you’ll find the same story popping up here and there in different guises).

 Others are more contemporary: stories of personal experience, of local history, or stories the tellers have brought together and shaped themselves.

-Whilst kaleidoscopic in its scope, what we share with you here is—as you will likely be aware—only the very tip of the iceberg.
+Whilst kaleidoscopic in its scope, what we share with you here is only the very tip of the iceberg.
 As much as we could happily have worked on this project forever, we would never – either then or now – have been able to capture a full picture of the vast reach and depth of Scotland’s community storytelling traditions.

-What we have here is—recalling the parable of the blind men and the elephant—merely a foot, or a trunk; a small, curated part, rather than a whole.
+What we have here is—recalling the parable of the blind men and the elephant—merely a foot, or a trunk; a small, curated part, rather than the whole.

-But there is so much more to be found.
+And there is so much more to be found!

-So: for those seeking to set out on an adventure of their own, we hope the Map of Stories leads you somewhere new, beyond yourselves—towards a proximity and uncanny kinship with experiences other than your own —and into new experiences of place, landscape and story…
+So: for those seeking to set out on an adventure of their own, we hope the Map of Stories leads you somewhere new.
+Somewhere beyond yourselves, towards a proximity and uncanny kinship with experiences other than your own—and into new experiences of place, landscape and story…

 Supported By

-A collaboration between Transgressive North, Traditional Arts and Culture Scotland and Rectangle (with Mary Wintour), supported by Creative Scotland and EventScotland as part of the Year of Stories 2022.
+In collaboration with Traditional Arts and Culture Scotland and Rectangle (with Mary Wintour).
+Supported by Creative Scotland and EventScotland as part of the Year of Stories 2022.

 Website design and build by Rectangle.